Configure Wire-Server for federation¶

 You can now skip section (B) and go to Configure CA certificates you trust when interacting with other backends.

-Use your usual method of obtaining X.509 certificates for your federation infra domain (alongside the other domains needed for a wire-server installation).
+Use your usual method of obtaining X.509 certificates for your federation infrastructure domain (alongside the other domains needed for a wire-server installation).

 You can use one single certificate and key for both server and client certificate use.